debolina696/Excel-VBA-Food-Delivery-Analytics-/Business_Questions.md

 - Consistent date formatting
 - No manual intervention before analysis?

----

 ### Q2.
 Daily Sales Summary
 How can VBA generate a one-click daily summary showing:
 - Total revenue
 - Total number of orders
 - Average order value?

----

 ### Q3.
 Automated Report Refresh
-How can all existing reports be refreshed automatically whenever new data is added to the raw tables?
+How can all existing VBA reports be refreshed automatically whenever new data is added?

----

 ### Q4.
 Date-Based Sales Analysis
 How can a user select a date range and automatically generate a sales report using VBA?